CCM-Deusto/poissonOptShapeFoam/README.md

 ## Running a Case

-In order to run the solver move to the case folder _poissonCGAdjoinFoamCase_ and type in the command line
+In order to run the solver move to the case folder _poissonOptShapeFoamCase_ and type in the command line

 ```
 ./Allprepare

-poissonCGAdjointFoam
+poissonOptShapeFoam
 ```

 The shape optimization method described in the previous section has been tested with a simple example.
 The Poisson equation is posed in a two-dimensional circular domain with boundary